lydell/elm-safe-virtual-dom/README.md

    - elm/html 1.0.0
    - elm/browser 1.0.2
 5. [Install the forked packages](#installation).
 6. Verify that the forked code actually is used.
-Open a built Elm JS file and search for `_VirtualDom_wrap`.
+If you use `Browser.application` or `Browser.document`, the easiest way is to run `document.body.elmTree` in the browser console.
+If that gives back an object, you’re all set.
+For `Browser.element` and `Browser.sandbox`, you can select the root node of your app in the browser inspector, and then run `$0.elmTree` in the console (`$0` refers to the currently inspected element).
+You can also open a built Elm JS file and search for `_VirtualDom_createTNode`.
 If it’s there, it worked.

 ### Remove virtual DOM related hacks and workarounds